MIND Diet for Brain Health: How Nutrition Supports Cognitive Function and Aging

 More than half of your brain is made up of omega-3 fats.
 Your body needs foods rich in omega-3 fats to provide the necessary protective anti-inflammatory benefits.
 Inflammation increases the beta-amyloid plaques as well as the risk for neurodegeneration.

-The healthier polyunsaturated fats found in fish oils, flax seed, walnuts, and cold-water fish for example, and monounsaturated fats, which have anti-inflammatory properties, obtained from eating avocado, nuts, and seeds, all provide the essential omega-3 and omega-9 fats for optimum brain health.
+The healthier polyunsaturated fats found in fish oils, flaxseed, walnuts, and cold-water fish, for example, and monounsaturated fats, which have anti-inflammatory properties, obtained from eating avocado, nuts, and seeds, all provide the essential omega-3 and omega-9 fats for optimum brain health.

 - Green, leafy vegetables like kale, spinach, and cooked green salads.
 Aim for six or more servings per week.